Leila Ahmed: A Border Passage (1999)

 In her 1999 memoir A Border Passage, Ahmed describes her multicultural Cairene upbringing and her adult life as an expatriate and an immigrant in Europe and the United States.
 She tells of how she was introduced to Islam through her grandmother during her childhood, and she came to distinguish it from "official Islam" as practiced and preached by a largely male religious elite.
 This realization would later form the basis of her first acclaimed book, Women and Gender in Islam (1992), a now-classic work on Islamic history, Muslim feminism, and the historical role of women in Islam as well as Muslim discourses about women.

-Ahmed speaks of her experience in Europe and the United States as one that was often fraught with tension and confusion as she tried to reconcile her Muslim Egyptian identity with Western values.
-Faced with racism and anti-Muslim prejudice, and after deconstructing traditionalist male-centered beliefs in her own culture, she set out to dispel equally damaging myths and misconceptions held by the West about Islam and Muslim women.

 Women and Gender in Islam (1992)

 In her germinal work, Women and Gender in Islam (1992), Ahmed argues that the oppressive practices to which women in the Middle East are subjected are caused by the prevalence of patriarchal interpretations of Islam rather than Islam itself.
-She maintains that as Islam evolved, two divergent voices emerged in the religion: